 Everest Base Camp Trek Cost & Difficulty – Planning

 Pasang and his team of travel planners presented us with a great itinerary.
 He gave us the best Everest Base Camp Trek costs and briefed us about the difficulty.
 We are very healthy.
 We take regular exercise as well.
 Even if we are retired we are always active.
-Therefore, we hired guide for Everest Base Camp Trekking from Karma Eco Adventure.
+Therefore, we hired a guide for Everest Base Camp Trekking from Karma Eco Adventure.
 It is really exciting.
 After the illustrious Australian Camp Sarangkot Dhampus Village Tour we went to Everest Base Camp.

 After 3 weeks of stay in Nepal, we realized that Nepal is truly the best destination for hiking, trekking and tours.
-In my next blog I will share the wonderful moments of our Everest Base Camp Trekking.
+In my next blog, I will share the wonderful moments of our Everest Base Camp Trekking.
 We will lay out the detailed information on Everest Base Camp Trek Cost and Difficulty.
 It is definitely for old age people as well.

-Nepal is the paradise for trekkers and hikers.
-The presence of unlimited mountains, hills and valleys have made it the most enticing place.
-People who love to walk will find all the reason to walk on these trails of Nepal.
+Nepal is a paradise for trekkers and hikers.
+The presence of unlimited mountains, hills and valleys has made it the most enticing place.
+People who love to walk will find all the reasons to walk on these trails of Nepal.
 The country is blessed by Mother Nature.
-There are plethora’s of walking routes.
+There are a plethora of walking routes.
 One can have trails of their choice.
-Long trekking detours and short hiking trails; all is available in Nepal.
-There are numerous ways that you can quench your hunger of walking.
+Long trekking detours and short hiking trails are available in Nepal.
+There are numerous ways that you can quench your hunger for walking.